Subitizing: Bálint's syndrome

 Social theory supporting the view that subitizing and counting may involve functionally and anatomically distinct brain areas comes from patients with simultanagnosia, one of the key components of Bálint's syndrome.
-Patients with this disorder suffer from an inability to perceive visual scenes properly, being unable to localize objects in space, either by looking at the objects, pointing to them, or by verbally reporting their position.
+Patients with this disorder suffer from an inability to perceive visual scenes properly, being unable to localize objects in space by looking at the objects, pointing to them, or verbally reporting their position.
 Despite these dramatic symptoms, such patients are able to correctly recognize individual objects.
 Crucially, people with simultanagnosia are unable to enumerate objects outside the subitizing range, either failing to count certain objects, or alternatively counting the same object several times.

 However, people with simultanagnosia have no difficulty enumerating objects within the subitizing range.
 The disorder is associated with bilateral damage to the parietal lobe, an area of the brain linked with spatial shifts of attention.
 These neuropsychological results are consistent with the view that the process of counting, but not that of subitizing, requires active shifts of attention.
 However, recent research has questioned this conclusion by finding that attention also affects subitizing.